-You can use the isql and iusql utilities to establish a test connection with your driver and your DSN. isql and iusql can only be used to test connections that use a DSN.
-Use isql to test how your driver works with an ANSI application, or use iusql to test how your driver works with a Unicode application.
+You can use the isql and iusql utilities to establish a test connection with your driver and your DSN. isgl and iusgl can only be used to test connections that use a DSN.
+Use isgl to test how your driver works with an ANSI application, or use iusql to test how your driver works with a Unicode application.